GabrielTellez/LangevinHarmonicOscSim/scripts/README.md

 `remote-ssh-tunnel.sh node_name`

 * Open localhost on port 8879 to open jupyter.
-The URL is found on `jupyter_log/jupyter-notebook-e*.log`
+The node_name is found on `jupyter_log/jupyter-notebook-e*.log`